Published on

 The Citeo ReUse project leverages collaboration across the value chain.
 It is based on:

-• Shared and Scaled Infrastructure: Retailers, brands, and reuse operators share collection, logistics and washing infrastructures, optimizing operational costs and making reuse more competitive and sustainable.
+• Shared and Scaled Infrastructure: Retailers, brands, and reuse operators share collection, logistics and washing infrastructures, optimizing operational costs and making reuse more competitive.

-• Pooled and Standardized Packaging: The project utilizes standardized packaging, known as "R-Coeur," with open-source specifications.
+• Pooled and Standardized Packaging: 70% of the packaging in the system is standardised, known as "R-Coeur," with open-source specifications.
 With millions of containers in circulation, this standardization optimizes collection, sorting, washing processes and costs.

-• High Return Rates: The user-friendly deposit-return system in stores and an awareness raising consumer campaign aims to encourage high return rates, ensuring that the reusable containers are effectively recaptured for washing and refilling.
+• Driving Return Rates: The user-friendly deposit-return system in stores and an awareness raising consumer campaign aims to encourage high return rates, ensuring that the reusable containers are effectively recaptured for washing and refilling.
+The learnings so far have shown an average return rate of 24%, reaching 60% on certain products such as organic juices, milk and water.

 This initiative is a direct application of key recommendations for scaling reuse, as highlighted in the Foundation's report "Unlocking a reuse revolution: scaling returnable packaging."
 By investing in this unique, large-scale, and collective demonstrator, Citeo and its partners are actively de-risking the implementation of reuse systems.